project-jedi/jcl/jcl/docs/Readme.txt

 .net Framework support:

-  A subset of JCL units was worked over to support Delphi.Net (Delphi 2005, BDS 2006 and RAD Studio 2007).
+  A subset of JCL units was worked over to support Delphi.Net (Delphi.net 2006 and Delphi.net 2007).
 The packages belong to the Jedi.Jcl namespace.

 --------------------------------------------------------------------------------